Dddatt/D.js/README.md

 	PARAM - zoomBack: The amount to translate the position back by.
 Moves the camera backwards according to the rotation, creating a 3rd person/orbiting camera effect.
 Default: 0

 	Transforms a projection matrix with given position and rotation.
-Outputs are written into a Float32Array that should be provided and also returned.
+Outputs are written into 'mat'.
+Returns an object with the 'camPos' being the camera's position, and 'modelMatrix' which is the camera's model matrix.